BradyPLC/devops-interview/README.md

 ### The task
 Your task is to automate the provisioning of resources that host the app provided.
 It should be hosted in a highly available and scalable web application hosted in **Azure**.
 A free account can be created [here](https://azure.microsoft.com/en-gb/free/) for Azure.
-In addition you are required to build and automate the deployment of the application provided. **Please use github actions and pipelines for this.**
+In addition you are required to build and automate the deployment of the application provided. **Please use github actions.**

 You should not have to spend any money to complete this exercise.